 Simplify Laws (a Legislative Issue)

 We are all subject to a vast number of laws that exist at the local, state, national and international level.
-These laws exist not only to protect us and businesses from harm and to fund the government, but often specify how we should live our lives.
-In addition, various government agencies have issued numerous rules and regulations about how things should or must be done.
+These laws exist not only to protect us and businesses from harm and to fund the government, but often specify how we should or must live our lives.
+In addition, various government agencies have issued numerous rules and regulations about how things should or must be done or should not or must not be done.

 At one time or another, the average person today will need to know and to understand something about our traffic laws, income tax laws, financial laws, criminal laws, real estate laws, employment laws, contract laws and various other laws.
 For entrepreneurs and other businesspeople, knowledge of a whole assortment of business, safety, health and accounting rules and regulations is also needed.
 Unfortunately, the volume, complexity and changeability of our laws, rules and regulations have made it impossible for anyone to know and to understand them all.